 Personnel Services: These expenditures include both salary and benefits for library employees.
 It is the Library's largest operating cost.
-The average wage increase in 2014 was 2.5%.
-Health care premium costs increased 4.3% at the start of a new plan year in July 2013 and in January 2014 by 3.1% to be in compliance with the added fees associated with PPACA.
+The average wage increase in 2015 was 1.5%.
+Health care premium costs increased 5.0% at the start of a new plan year in July 2014 and in August 2014, we added an additional full-time employee.